stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ### Prerequisites

-To use the library, an [Azure subscription][azure_subscription] and an Application Insights resource are required.
+To use the library, an [Azure subscription][azure_subscription] and an instance of Application Insights resource are required.

-The Application Insights resource can be created via [Bicep][app_insights_create_bicep], [CLI][app_insights_create_cli], [Portal][app_insights_create_portal],
+The Application Insights resource can be created using [Bicep][app_insights_create_bicep], [CLI][app_insights_create_cli], [Portal][app_insights_create_portal],